-Small business owners have a lot to deal with, and business recovery in tough times is rarely easy because there are many things to manage.
-While you may follow all the recommended business practices and procedures to ensure that your business will stand the test of time, it is nigh on impossible to control all of the variables.
+Small business owners have a lot to deal with, and business recovery in tough times is rarely easy.
+While you may follow all the recommended business practices and procedures to ensure that your business will stand the test of time, it is almost impossible to control all the variables.

-The reality is that business owners can benefit from expecting the unexpected.
-Unwanted challenges such as natural disasters and even cyber attacks on your business can pop up out of nowhere and cause major havoc to your business.
+Unwanted challenges such as natural disasters and even cyber attacks on your business can happen unexpectedly and create serious havoc for your business.

 What is a business continuity plan (BCP)?

-While those three words (business continuity planning) may sound a little intimidating, they needn’t be.
-Business continuity planning and business continuity management is simply a framework for helping your business respond to unexpected events and situations that can interrupt your business.
+Business continuity planning and business continuity management are simply frameworks for helping your business respond to unexpected events and situations that can interrupt normal operations.

-One of the most common forms of business continuity planning is the PPRR model.
-PPRR is shorthand for, “prevention preparedness recover response”.
+The most common form of business continuity planning is the PPRR model – prevention preparedness recover response.

 Five key inclusions for an effective business continuity plan and management

-3. Recovery strategies: The BCP outlines the recovery strategy of each critical function.
-It focuses on the resources, personnel, and technology required to restore operations.
+- Recovery strategies: The BCP focuses on the resources, personnel, and technology required to restore operations.
 The BCP also includes the company’s Recovery Time Objective – which is the maximum amount of time that IT systems can be down following a failure.

 What risks?